New Raspberry Pi Compute Module 4

 What is the Raspberry Pi Compute Module?

-Seeing how the Raspberry Pi was embedded into systems and products, the Raspberry Pi Foundation released the Compute Module to allow users to use the Raspberry Pi technology in a more flexible form and at a lower cost.
+Seeing how the Raspberry Pi was popularly used for embedded systems and products, the Raspberry Pi Foundation released the Compute Module to allow users to use the Raspberry Pi core in a more flexible form factor and at a lower cost.

-The Compute Module is designed for use in custom devices where capabilities of the Pi are desired but due to their size, don’t fit.
-What you are seeing now is a Raspberry Pi shrunken down to fit on a SODIMM (Same type of connector used for laptop memory) with onboard memory whose connectors can be customized to suit the user needs.
+The Compute Module is designed for use in custom devices where capabilities of the Pi are desired but do not meet unique form factor or I/O requirements.
+What you then see before you is thus a Raspberry Pi that has been shrunk down to fit on a smaller form factor with two high-speed, high-density 100-pin mezzanine connectors.

 With this in mind, the compute module is primarily designed for those who are going to create their own PCB.
-Many compute module IO boards have also been developed like the one shown below to help designers to get started:
+Many compute module IO boards have also been developed like the one shown below to help users an designers get started.

 Now that you know what is the Raspberry Pi Compute Module, let us look at the latest Compute Module, the Compute Module 3+ (CM3+) and see what it offers.

-Latest Raspberry Pi Compute Module – Raspberry Pi Compute Module 3+ (CM3+)
+Latest Raspberry Pi Compute Module – Raspberry Pi Compute Module 4 (CM4)

-Introducing the latest Compute – Raspberry Pi Compute Module 3+ which contains the gut of Raspberry Pi 3B+ with ten times the ARM performance, twice the RAM capacity, and up to eight times the Flash capacity of the original Compute Module.
+Introducing the latest Compute – Raspberry Pi Compute Module 4 which contains the gut of Raspberry Pi 4B with the Broadcom BCM2711 Quad-Core Cortex-A72 (ARMv8) and a variety of RAM and eMMC storage configurations to choose from.

-Do note that the Compute module will need a recent version of the Raspberry Pi firmware (and operating system such as Raspbian) to operate correctly.
+Do note that the Compute module will need a recent version of Raspberry Pi OS to operate correctly.

 What can the Raspberry Pi Compute Module do?